nilaydesh1993/Nilay_Deshmukh/index.md

 ## [Company Sentiment Analysis](https://public.tableau.com/views/Class_16017874737070/Dashboard?:language=en&:display_count=y&:toolbar=n&:origin=viz_share_link)

 We can use the sentiment of people about company products and services to improve company profit.
-The analysis of people's sentiment is one of the most important aspects of any business, requiring special attention.
-The following visualization shows how people think and react to a company with different products and services.
+The analysis of people's sentiment is one of the most important aspects of any business, It requiring special attention.
+The following visualization shows how people think and react for different products and services of company.
 We can use this kind of dashboard for future business planning.

 [<img src="Images/viz4.gif">](https://public.tableau.com/views/Class_16017874737070/Dashboard?:language=en&:display_count=y&:toolbar=n&:origin=viz_share_link)